Featured image of post Flexible Schedule? Here's How to Find the Cheapest Flights with Google Flights

 3. Set up price tracking to get alerts when prices drop.

-When planning a trip, one of the biggest concerns is always flight prices.
+Flight prices are always one of the biggest headaches when planning a trip.
 Well, my bank account’s health is the real issue, but that’s another story.

 That’s why I always check Google Flights first.
-Sure, there’s Skyscanner, Kayak, and others, but Google Flights has some unique power features.
-(Especially for those with flexible dates!)
+Sure, there’s Skyscanner, Kayak, and others, but Google Flights has some unique power features — especially for anyone with flexible dates.

-Google Flights is a free flight search service provided by Google.
-It searches hundreds of airlines and OTAs (Online Travel Agencies) in real-time, letting you compare prices at a glance.
+Google Flights is a free flight search service from Google.
+It searches hundreds of airlines and OTAs (Online Travel Agencies) in real time and lets you compare prices at a glance.

 Key Benefits